Complete Guide to Keyword Research for SEO

 To begin with, you should be able to identify and have a good overall basic idea about what potential keywords your visitors are most likely to be searching for when they’re intent on locating information.
 For example, if you are in the business of providing SEO services, then you can be sure people will be keying that in as a search string.

-Get the Free Keyword Tool for Hints and Tips
+Get the Free Keyword Research Tool for Hints and Tips

 Understanding ranking competition levels

-Having identified your main keywords, it’s essential that you check out the competition levels so that you can establish whether or not they are too competitive to get a good ranking for by measure of the amount of time and effort you are going to be able to put into the project.
+Having identified your main keywords which searchers are keying into their computers, it’s essential that you check out the competition levels from other website owners so that you can establish whether or not they are too competitive to get a good ranking for by measure of the amount of time and effort you are going to be able to put into the project.

 To do this you just go to Google, enter our example chosen keywords (make sure you do this without double quotes around them), and take a look at the results page (the SERP).